akeneo/portal-helpcenter/content/md/cloud/2-access-flexibility-server.md

 To connect you need to have your **ssh key** allowed.
 The connection has also an **IP-range** restriction.
 Thus you need to allow both SSH key and IP addresses to access your Cloud environments.

-Only the Project manager from the customer and the system integrator can both add or remove SSH accesses or whitelist IP Addresses for a cloud instance for the contacts of their company.
+Only the Project manager from the customer and the system integrator can both add or remove SSH accesses or whitelist IP addresses for a cloud instance for the contacts of their company.

 ## Add your ssh key to access to your Flexibility instance